-- (a) In relation to the effects of the COVID-19 pandemic, the Company was granted lease concessions from landlords.
+(a) In relation to the effects of the COVID-19 pandemic, the Company was granted lease concessions from landlords.
 The lease concessions were primarily in the form of rent reduction over the period of time when the Company's restaurant business was adversely impacted.
 Such concessions were primarily recognized as a reduction of Occupancy and other operating expenses within Company restaurant expenses included in the Condensed Consolidated Statement of Income in the period the concession was granted.
-See Note 10 for additional information. - (b) In relation to the effects of the COVID-19 pandemic, the Company received government subsidies for employee benefits and providing training to employees.
+See Note 10 for additional information.

+- (b) In relation to the effects of the COVID-19 pandemic, the Company received government subsidies for employee benefits and providing training to employees.
 The temporary relief was primarily recognized as a reduction to Payroll and employee benefits within Company restaurant expenses included in the Condensed Consolidated Statement of Income. - (c) Pursuant to the tax policy issued by relevant government authorities, general VAT taxpayers in certain industries that meet certain criteria are allowed to claim an additional 10% or 15% input VAT, which will be used to offset their VAT payables.
 This VAT policy was further extended to December 31, 2023 but the additional deduction was reduced to 5% or 10% respectively.
 VAT deductions were primarily recorded as a reduction to Food and paper and Occupancy and other operating expenses within Company restaurant expenses included in the Condensed Consolidated Statements of Income.
-Based on the information currently available to the Company, such preferential policy is not expected to be extended.
+Such preferential policy was not extended in 2024.
 See "Significant Known Events, Trends or Uncertainties Expected to Impact Future Results" session within MD&A for additional information on VAT deductions. - (d) As a result of the acquisition of our previously unconsolidated joint ventures of Hangzhou KFC, Suzhou KFC and Wuxi KFC, \$66 million, \$61 million and \$61 million of the purchase price were allocated to intangible assets related to reacquired franchise rights, respectively, which were amortized over the remaining franchise contract period of 1 year, 2.4 years and 5 years, respectively.
 The reacquired franchise rights were fully amortized as of March 31, 2023.
 The amortization was recorded in Other (income) expenses, net included in the Condensed Consolidated Statements of Income.